First things first!

 Prayer, in the Christian faith, is communication with God in one's own words.
 God doesn’t care about the length of any prayer or the beauty of anyone’s flowery language.
 God is our Father and he rewards sincere prayers from a heart of faith.
 There is no set time or place to say a prayer.
 Like a child that talks to her father, you can talk to God at any time and anywhere.

 Jesus taught us to address our prayers to “Our Heavenly Father”.
 We also need to pray in the name of Jesus because God is not bound to accept prayers that do not acknowledge Jesus as the only way to Him.
-So, being your prayers with “Our Heavenly Father” and end it with “In Jesus’ name.”
+So, begin your prayers addressing God as “Our Heavenly Father” and end it with “In Jesus’ name.”
 Jesus taught his disciples to pray along these lines:

 Our Father in heaven,